 Australia just passed a data encryption law that requires companies to give law enforcement access into devices without the user’s permission.
 “Police can force companies to create a technical function that would give them access to encrypted messages without the user’s knowledge”.
-What are your thoughts?

 What if there was one plug that charged your computer, connected its monitors, internet, and every accessory you could want.
 Well, it’s here!
 The new Thunderbolt 3 by Intel is amazing!
 It can transfer data up to 40Gbps (That’s about 400x faster than your internet speed at 100Mbps).
 Check out this article on the new plug, I’m hoping all laptops will be using it soon!